 Where supporting walls are built off a slab, you may see diagonally cracked walls in the area where there is most subsidence.

 Geobear can lift your floors in one day.
 By drilling through the concrete slab in a pattern across the affected area we inject specialist geopolymer resin that expands to lift concrete floors back into place.

 What causes my floor to sink?

-Alternatively, excess water such as a leaking drain, may cause a washout of the made ground or soil beneath your concrete floor slab, this will ultimately lead to downward movement of the entire floor.
+Alternatively, excess water such as a leaking drain may cause a washout of the made ground or soil beneath your concrete floor slab.
+This will ultimately lead to downward movement of the entire floor.

 - An extensive period without rain allows the soil to become too dry- contraction

-- Excessive water due to broken pipes (such as water, sewage, storm water drainage)
+- Excessive water due to broken pipes (such as water, sewage, stormwater drainage)

-- Fillings that have been compacted poorly
+- Fill that has been compacted poorly

 - The removal of resources (liquid, gas or mineral) from the ground